 One of the most important design methods we use to achieve this goal is to use natural materials.
 We work with real stone, real wood, all cut for the specific project that we’re working on.

 What is a perfect house and how can we identify it when we see one?

 JT: There is no absolute perfect house in an absolute sense.
-The perfect house has to do with our own experiences, dreams and expectations, as well as with how each one of us experience space.
+The perfect house has to do with our own experiences, dreams, and expectations, as well as with how each one of us experiences space.
 And, of course, what would be considered perfect depends a lot on the family’s dynamic.

 How can you tell if a house design is right for that landscape?

 JT: The building needs to fit with the context, with what is already there.
 Although a house should have its character, it should not speak louder than the others.
 And it should certainly not come across as invasive.

 How has the building landscape changed in the last few years?

 JT: In the last few years, there has been a sudden increase in demand.
 Naturally, the local construction companies have tried to keep up with this demand.

 However, as a result of the time pressure and the lack of a robust architect-design input, the focus of these projects might have slipped towards ” x square meters with a sea view”.
 But luckily, nothing compared to some other coastal locations.

 Nonetheless, nowadays newcomers to Ericeira often have something different in mind for their perfect house.
 And I think that there is a mismatch between what the buyer ideally wants and what is available on the market.
 There has been a miscommunication.